LoyolaChicagoCS/gradhandbook/source/regulations.rst

 change the program.
 Do think carefully.
 The Dean is less likely to approve a request to return to your original program!

+You are likely to need to select a program by Locus code, which are not all really informative:

+* ITEC: Information technology (allowing face-to-face)
+* ITEO: Information technology entirely online
+* SWEN: Software Engineering
+* COMP  Computer Science

+These all have alternatives ending with "D", for dual, like  SWEN-MS D:  this is only for Loyola BS/MS students.

 .. index:: transfer credit

 .. _transfer_credit: